MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-template.md

 ---
-title: Power Query template (Preview)
+title: Power Query template (preview)
-description: Learn how to import and export a Power Query template that help you move entire Power Query projects across environments that support the template functionality.
+description: Learn how to import and export a Power Query template that helps you move entire Power Query projects across environments that support the template functionality.
 author: ptyx507x

 ms.topic: overview